ory/sdk/clients/client/typescript/docs/IdentityApi.md

 # **updateIdentity**
 > Identity updateIdentity()

-This endpoint updates an [identity](https://www.ory.sh/docs/kratos/concepts/identity-user-model).
-The full identity payload, except credentials, is expected.
-For partial updates, use the [patchIdentity](https://www.ory.sh/docs/reference/api#tag/identity/operation/patchIdentity) operation.
-A credential can be provided via the `credentials` field in the request body.
-If provided, the credentials will be imported and added to the existing credentials of the identity.
+This endpoint updates an [identity](https://www.ory.com/docs/kratos/concepts/identity-user-model).
+The full identity payload (except credentials) is expected.
+It is possible to update the identity\'s credentials as well.
+Using this operation, credentials will not be overwritten but instead added to the list.
+For example, if a user has a social sign in connection set up, updating the credentials will keep the social sign in connection and add the new credentials to the list.
+This prevents accidentally overwriting credentials and locking out users.
+A complete view of all credential types is here:  `password`: The existing password credential will be completely replaced with the new configuration.
+You can provide either a hashed password, a plaintext password (which will be hashed), or enable the password migration hook. `oidc`, `saml`: The existing OIDC and SAML credentials will be kept and the new credentials will be added to the list. `totp`: The existing TOTP credentials will be replaced with the new configuration. `lookup_secret`: The existing Lookup Secret codes will be kept and the new codes will be added to the list. `webauthn`, `passkey`: The existing credentials are preserved, new credentials are added, and credentials with matching IDs are updated with new values.
+If a new `user_handle` is provided, it\'s added to the identity\'s identifiers list while preserving previous user handles. `code`: To import code credentials, configure your identity schema to use one of the identity traits as an identifier source (`{\"ory.sh/kratos\":{\"code\":{\"identifier\":true\", \"via\":\"email\"}}}`).

 ### Example